| |

 My great-great-great-great-grandmother Elizabeth

 Constable was born here in 1800.
-She married Henry
+She married Henry Anable

-Anable, and my great-great-great-grandfather William Anable was born in
+great-great-great-grandfather William Anable was born later the

-childbirth.
-Henry and William moved to Dry Drayton, where
+moved to Dry Drayton, where there were already other

-death in 1847 he married Caroline Kester.
+Rutter in 1841, and after her death in 1847 he married Caroline Kester.

 Great Shelford